CBD has gained a great deal of popularity in recent years as more and more people realise the benefits for wellness of this natural supplement.

 CBD balm, or CBD massage balm is another convenient way to get CBD into your system, as endocannabinoid receptors are found throughout the human body.

-Typically, CBD is taken in balm or lotion form to address a particular area of the body, such as aching joints rather than for general health benefits.
+Typically, CBD is taken in balm or lotion form to address a particular area of the body that needs to be rebalanced, rather than for general overall health benefits.

 Although CBD oil can be applied directly to the skin, balm is easier to apply evenly across the relevant area.